azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 ## Running multiple instances of our workload

-Now we only showed, how Kubernetes is dealing with single container/pod environments.
+Until now we only showed, how Kubernetes is dealing with single container/pod environments.
 If such a pod fails (something serious happens and the process crashes e.g.), Kubernetes doesn't take care of restarting our workload.
 On top of that, we only run a single instance - ideally, we can tell Kubernetes to run multiple instances of our container in the cluster.
 To give Kubernetes more control over the application/service we want to run, we need to use another object to deploy our container(s): `Deployments`.

+### Deployments

 In a `Deployment`, you can tell Kubernetes a few more things, that you definetely need in production environments: